scalacenter/snake-workshop/website/docs/snake/scala-basics.md

 ## Case classes

-Case classes are used two create new types combining existing ones.
+A case class is used to create a new type combining already existing ones.
 For example `Block` indicates a block in the Snake game and contains the `x` and `y` coordinates of the block.